 Any escape is dangerous.
 If you’re going to attempt anything like an escape, you need have a spotter nearby with a key for the locks.
 If you’re practicing holding your breath, alert the lifeguards and let them know what you’re doing.
 You may pass out long before you reach your actual limit.
 With anything that has an element of danger, injury or death is a real option.

 You need to treat escapes with the utmost respect and professionalism if attempting them.

 Britain’s Got Talent

 It took five years for Matt to get on Britain’s Got Talent.
-Each year he would send in audition video after audition video because he wanted to get on.
+Each year he would send in audition video after audition video.
 Eventually, in 2017, he sent in a rudimentary version of his water tank escape.
 During his audition, however, his water tank shattered at the two minute mark, flooding the stage.
 To remind him to not stop chasing his dreams, he got a tattoo on his hand that says: Never Give Up.

 For 2018, he applied again.
 Only for no one to reply.
 However, determined to get on the show, he continued to contact them until they finally got back to him.
 This was the audition everyone saw, and this was he water tank escape that changed his life.
 This was an important lesson for him as it reminded him to not give up.

 His appearance on Penn & Teller came six weeks after his water tank exploded on BGT.
 Depressed, afraid to go underwater, and without a water tank, Matt wanted to give up.
 Instead, he bought a new water tank and sent it right to the Rio Theatre.
 Backstage on the show, Matt tried out the water tank only to find it was crushing his lungs and that he now felt claustrophobic.
 His assistant asked him what he wanted to do with Matt deciding that he would push through it.